watsonwells/guide-github-pull-request/index.md

 In addition, many authors prefer clean and organized commits to be merged into their projects, not 5 commits of fixes and corrections and one commit with the actual code making the change.
 Rebase allows you to clean up and compress your commits so you can make this happen.

 Finally, it's best to merge branches that are based on the latest commit of the branch they are being merged into, to ensure a clean history and no conflicts.
 Keeping your branch up to date with the master branch also requires some work with rebase, and if not more often should at least be done before a PR is merged.
+As mentioned earlier, here's a good article on [rebasing](https://help.github.com/articles/about-git-rebase).

 ### Opening it Up